Adam Borecki

 Biography

 As a composer, Adam specializes in electro-acoustic concert music.
-His recent works include collaborations with Mark Menzies, Spacepants, Nadia Shpachenko, and more.
-In addition to acoustic works, Adam has composed multi-media pieces with works live projection, real-time animation, audio effects pedals, integrated LED lights, and live sound processing.
-Adam studied composition at USC with Stephen Hartke, Donald Crockett, & Sean Friar and at Chapman University with Vera Ivanova, Sean Heim, & Jeffery Holmes.
+His recent works include collaborations with Mark Menzies, Spacepants, Nadia Shpachenko and more.
+In addition to acoustic works, Adam has composed multi-media pieces with works live projection, real-time animation, audio effects pedals, integrated LED lights and live sound processing.
+Adam studied composition at USC with Stephen Hartke, Donald Crockett and Sean Friar, and at Chapman University with Vera Ivanova, Sean Heim and Jeffery Holmes.
 His music has been performed at the Hear Now Festival, across southern California, across the United States, in Italy (at the Cortona Sessions) and in Paris (European American Musical Alliance).

 As a guitarist, Adam has been awarded fellowships to perform outreach concerts at schools and senior homes across Los Angeles.
-He regularly plays with the Kaleidoscope Trio (kaleidoscopetrio.com), as well as for weddings & receptions in Orange County and has performed for figures such as the late Elie Wiesel (Nobel Laureate) and George Argyros (U.S. Ambassador to Spain).
+He regularly plays with the Kaleidoscope Trio (kaleidoscopetrio.com), as well as for weddings and receptions in Orange County, and has performed for figures such as the late Elie Wiesel (Nobel Laureate) and George Argyros (U.S. Ambassador to Spain).

 As a recording engineer, Adam is the founder and owner of recording.LA (pronounced “recording dot LA”), an audio/video recording company in Los Angeles that specializes in concert recording and videos for musicians.
 He has produced recordings for clients including: Aspen Music Festival, Martin Chalifour (LA Philharmonic concertmaster), USC Thornton Symphony Orchestra, Colburn School of Music, Chapman University, Orange County School of the Arts, USC School of Cinematic Arts, The Moth podcast, the American Composers Forum, HowlRound Theatre Commons, the M.A.R.S.
 Festival (Los Angeles), and the Consulate General of the Republic of Poland.

 Adam Borecki graduated from Chapman University in 2012 summa cum laude with a double major in Music Composition and Guitar Performance.
-After earning his master's degree in Music Composition from the University of Southern California in 2015, he returned to Chapman and started teaching music technology.
-In 2019, Adam Borecki became the Director of Music Technology in the Hall-Musco Conservatory of Music.
+After earning his master's degree in Music Composition from the University of Southern California in 2015, he returned to Chapman to teach music technology.
+In 2019, Adam Borecki became the director of Music Technology in the Hall-Musco Conservatory of Music.

 Recent Creative, Scholarly Work and Publications